It gets tiring, doesn’t it, not being you?

 Your body is tense.

-Because without a solid sense of who you are, it’s easy to look sideways and think they’re doing it right, I must be doing it wrong.
+Because without a solid sense of who you are, it’s easy to look sideways and think they’re doing it right, I must be doing it wrong, they seem to have what it takes in life and I don’t.

 You crave peace but chase approval.